kubernetes/enhancements/keps/sig-node/127-user-namespaces/README.md

 -->

 - [x] Feature gate (also fill in values in `kep.yaml`)
-  - Feature gate name: UserNamespacesPodsSupport
+  - Feature gate name: UserNamespacesSupport
   - Components depending on the feature gate: kubelet, kube-apiserver

 ###### Does enabling the feature change any default behavior?